verilator/verilator/docs/guide/warnings.rst

    .. include:: ../../docs/gen/ex_VARHIDDEN_msg.rst

-   To resolve, rename the variable to a unique name.
+   To resolve, rename the variable to an unique name.

 .. option:: WAITCONST